-As with the phase one location, the building is current on all local and state safety required inspections and the housing units and youths' rooms are cleaned and sanitized on a daily basis.
-The more college-like setting of this particular facility will be able to further extend the home-like atmosphere provided to the youth during long-term commitments.
+As with the phase one location, the building is current on all local and state safety required inspections.
+The college-like setting of this particular facility will be able to extend the home-like atmosphere provided to the youths during commitments.
 The housing units are designed to accommodate youth of varied ages and sophistication.
 Multiple options will also exist regarding youths clothing so that their participation in the community can occur without disruption.
 Prior to the program utilizing the facility, improvements will include new flooring, furniture and paint, as well as more home-like bedding and towels.
-Phase three incorporates the use of non-county facilities for housing.
+Phase three incorporates the use of non-county facilities for housing, and as the program progresses, improvements and modifications will be identified and made.
+The department will continue to work with stakeholders, community organizations and other interested parties on this phase.